andriokha/phpdocs_generators/README.md

 **Cons**
 * Default navigation could be improved
 * Large files in size
-* It hangs sometimes with large codebases
+* It hangs with large codebases
 * No branch support